temunix2/temunix2.github.io/_posts/2024-02-07-Jhadruk-post-one.markdown

 The other point I wanted to make was that people are now so lazy in their forms of consumption.
 Might need to look into the science of this, but I would think that people that are watching TV, or movies are using less or different parts of their brain than when reading.
 There is less to imagine because when you watch something, a director has chosen the look, color, setting, tone, music, and mood of the scene, while reading a book your brain is creating all that in the background, even if you don’t even realize it is doing it.

-It is good to appreciate the art form that is moving pictures but also good to acknowledge the need for our society to read books as well.
-I feel that reading books is on a decline and hope that we can bring it back.
+Although it is good to appreciate the art form that is moving pictures but also good to acknowledge the need for our society to read books as well.
+I believe reading books is on a decline and hope that we can bring it back.